ozturkkl/framework-control/README.md

 - API binds to loopback only (127.0.0.1) - no remote exposure
 - CORS restricts browser-based cross-origin requests
-- Service logs diagnostics via the Windows service wrapper (rolling logs in the install directory)
+- Service logs diagnostics via the Windows service wrapper (rolling logs in the install directory) or `journalctl` on Linux